dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 3.2.
 Babel.js (https://babeljs.io/) - working with Babel
 ---------------------
-- Babel is one of the most popular tools for trasnpiling ES6 code and get ES5 code
+- Babel is one of the most popular tools for trasnpiling ES6 code and gets ES5 code
 - Babel was `created by Sebastian McKenzie` an Australian developer at Facebook
 - `ReactJS the UI library created by Facebook uses Babel` as a preferred tool for transpiling the ES6 features back into ES5 JavaScript

 3.3.
-Babel inbrowser transpiling
+Babel in-browser transpiling
 ---------------------
-- In real project its advisable `not to use In Browser Transformer`, it will force browser to convert all of the ES6 to ES5 at run time, which may make our projects run much slower
+- In real project it's advisable `not to use In Browser Transformer`, it will force the browser to convert all of the ES6 to ES5 at run time, which may make our projects run much slower
-- For the purpose of demo create a .html file and under script tag use a ES6 function syntax to pass default parameters or any other ES6 feature.
-If brower support ES6 feature you will get proper output else will get error `UnCaught SyntaxError: Unexpected token = `
+- For the purpose of demo create a .html file and under script tag use an ES6 function syntax to pass default parameters or any other ES6 feature.
+If browser support ES6 feature you will get proper output else will get error `UnCaught SyntaxError: Unexpected token = `
-- To get rid of ES6 non support error in browser, download and use/include Babel transpiler script library like: `<script src="babel.js url">` and finally register/make it official with `<script type="text/babel">`
+- To get rid of ES6 non/not support error in browser, download and use/include Babel transpiler script library like: `<script src="babel.js URL">` and finally register/make it official with `<script type="text/babel">`

-> **Note**: Now a days majority of browser supports most of ES6 features so accordingly as per needs/requirements include Babel or other transpiler in html file.
+> **Note**: Now a days majority of browser supports most of the ES6 features so accordingly as per needs/requirements include Babel or other transpilers in HTML file.

 > **Syntax & Example**:
 ```html